aglorhythm/aglorhythm/README.md

 Hi 👋 My name is Olga
 =====================

-AMOA • DEVOPS • 2x Founder • Business Enabler • Techie
+DevOps Engineer • 2x Founder • Techie
 ----------------------

 🧐 I have been curious about technology since I was a kid.
 While learning about marketing, I developped a passion for Project Management. </br></br>